 Before I dive into the pros and cons of Teaching English in China, I thought it would be a good idea to give you an insight into my background.
 This way, you can decide how much you trust my advice/opinion.

 This is something that you can learn to live with and isn’t always as bad as everyone thinks.
-The reason why pollution is top of the list, is because China would be almost perfect in my eyes if it wasn’t for the smog.
+The reason why pollution is top of the list is that China would be almost perfect in my eyes if it wasn’t for the smog.
 Most of the year, it is fine.
-It can get annoying checking apps and wearing a mask from time to time.
-Despite pollution, I am still happy to live here, I have just had to spend a hundred bucks or so on an air filter at home, which makes life a little easier.
+It can get annoying checking apps and be wearing a mask from time to time.
+Despite the pollution, I am still happy to live here, I have just had to spend a hundred bucks or so on an air filter at home, which makes life a little easier.

 2. LOCAL DIALECTS

 Before coming to China I didn’t realize how many people spoke different variations of Chinese and local dialects.
 If you speak a little Mandarin or use body language and basic English, you will do more than survive.
 It becomes annoying when you actually start to speak Mandarin more fluently and you still find it difficult to understand people in the more provincial cities.
 Yes, you can learn the dialect, but there are so many, it may not be worth it.

 When you are out and about in China, the service will vary.
 But you may find that things can go from one extreme to the other.
 In some shops and restaurants, the staff won’t even acknowledge your existence as they watch their TV show’s on their smartphones.
 While, at the other extreme, they will follow you around the store either trying to sell or being overly friendly.
 This is something that you can get used to, but at first, it can be more than a pet-peeve.

 Get a free brochure about teaching English abroad and TEFL certification courses from the renowned OISE University of Toronto.I Want To Know More!